 It’s also home to the NASCAR Technical Institute (NTI), where people come from all over the country to prepare for a career in the automotive and CNC machining industries.

-NTI is more than just a training facility.
+NTI is more than just a mechanics school.
 It’s a place where race fans can work and learn together.